eirikhanasand/CTF/README.md

-New CTF challenges that are ready to go.
-Old challenges can be found in the CTF repository.
+Previously used challenges that you may solve for practice.